nikhilcusc/StanfordCarDataset/README.md

 # Stanford Cars Classification

-This repository contains a PyTorch workflow for training and evaluating a ResNet50 model on the Stanford Cars dataset.
-It includes notebook-based exploration, training code, dataset annotations, and saved model weights for inference.
+This repository contains a PyTorch workflow for training and evaluating a ResNet50 model on the Stanford Cars dataset ([GitHub - jhpohovey/StanfordCars-Dataset](https://github.com/jhpohovey/StanfordCars-Dataset)).
+It includes notebook-based data exploration, training code, and saved model weights for inference.

 ## What's Inside